kya-rice/MapTiles/README.md

 ![map4](/img/map4.png "map4.png")

-For this map I created it using a tileset that I created using MapbBox Cartogram feature in order to maintain the abondoned road theme.
+For this map I created it using a tileset that I created using MapBox Cartogram feature in order to maintain the abondoned road theme.
 Here I uplaoded an image of an abandoned road which produced this "muddy" looking basemap map.
 I then added the abdoned roads data as a layer onto this map.